 gcpassesses shift journeys to Compute Engine, Google Cloud VMware Engine, and containerization journeys to Google Kubernetes Engine, Google Kubernetes Engine Autopilot and Cloud Run.

-anthosassesses shift to Anthos on bare metal and containerization journeys to Google Kubernetes Engine and Cloud Run.
+anthosassesses shift to Google Distributed Cloud Virtual for Bare Metal and containerization journeys to Google Kubernetes Engine and Cloud Run.

 anthosbmis equivalent to

 assess sample command.